projecthuda/projecthuda.github.io/docs/data_analysis.md

 # Timeline and Documents

 -   10.1.2024. - [MVP](https://projecthuda.github.io/docs/mvp.html) fully released, detailing on all the high level module requirements

-### Roadmap

--   12.1.2024. - Team meeting on Milestone 1 with the intention of creating a task list for developing all the functionalities contained in Milestone 1
+-   13.1.2024. - Team meeting on Milestone 1 with the intention of creating a task list for developing all the functionalities contained in Milestone 1 [Meeting Notes](https://projecthuda.github.io/docs/da_meet1.html)
--   14.1.2024. - Development start
--   End of January - Completing Milestone 1 and planning for Milestone 2
--   End of February - MVP Release

 # Contributors